Elmseld/budget_calculations/README.md

 # CalculateTaxes

+Test project to train docker/kubernetes deployments.

+It calculate yearly income taxes for sweds, basic first version don't hold me to the correctness of this numbers. 😅

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
+  * create `.envrc` from `.envrc.example`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

+  * OR: run it with `docker compose up` (change to your env in `docker-compose.yml`)

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.